Pioneer Coal Limited

-Both open-pit mines are operated as reclamation mines in areas that used to have underground mining operations.
+The open-pit mine is operated as a reclamation mine in an area that used to have underground mining operations.
 After surface mining has been completed, the land is reclaimed for other uses.
-The Stellarton mine is slated to cease operating in 2019.

 In 2014 the company began a feasibility study to evaluate an additional surface coal mine near Springhill, Nova Scotia.

+Pioneer Coal operated the Stellarton Surface Coal Mine, located in Stellarton, Nova Scotia until 2022 when the company ceased actively mining there and began reclamation work on the now former mine.